lookfirst/btc/README.md

 3. `sudo -s`
 4. `cd /opt && git clone https://github.com/lookfirst/btc.git && cd btc`

-First time, run the scripts in this order:
+First time, run the scripts in the order below.
+All of the scripts are idempotent.

 * apt.sh
 * user.sh